Mouslim2004/BlogBackend/README.md

 2. For the login we gonna create a specific dto to manage it called UserLoginDTO
 3. Then within auth controller implement login method

+### Implement authentication part II

+1. Implement authentication within all application (ex. when creating/updating a post or a comment)